-Progesterone is simply a hormone and how we put the hormone into your body may impact how your body metabolizes it and uses it.
+Progesterone is simply a hormone and how we put the hormone into our body may impact how our body metabolizes and uses it.

 Hormones tend to be more difficult to get into the body when compared to other more water-soluble medications (meaning medications that dissolve in water).

-The reason for this is that they are not as readily as absorbed in the intestinal tract.
+The reason for this is that they are not as readily absorbed in the intestinal tract.

-This is required because only a small percentage of hormone is actually absorbed.
+This is required because only a small percentage of the hormone is actually absorbed.